agathoklisx/libved/README.md

   * to the previous state (as it acts like a pager).
   */

+ /* Unified Diff
+  This feature requires (for now) the `diff' utility.

+  The :diff command open a dedicated "diff" buffer, with the results (if any) of the differences (in a unified format), between the buffer in memory with the one that is written on the disk.
+This buffer can be quickly closed with 'q' as in a pager (likewise for the other special buffers, like the message buffer).
+  Note that it first clears the previous diff.

+  The :diffbuf command gives the focus to this same buffer.

+  Another usage of this feature is when quiting normally (without forcing).
+  In that case a dialog (below) presents some options:

+    "[bufname] has been modified since last change continue writing? [yY|nN], [cC]ansel, unified [d]iff?"

+   on 'y': write the buffer and continue on 'n': continue without writing on 'c': cansel operation at this point (some buffers might be closed already) on 'd': print to the stdout the unified diff and redo the question (note that
+           when printing to the stdout, the previous terminal state is restored;
+           any key can bring back the focus)

  /* Glob Support
    (for now)
     - this is limited to just one directory depth